COSC3020/all-pairs-shortest-paths-rzafft1/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+We have three nested for loops that will each iterate through every node in the graph.
+Worst case time complexity here would be $\Theta(V^3)$ where we need to iterate though every the possible node pair.